 This new outlook has made marriage imbalanced.
 The traditional Dharma is lost.
 And the relationship naturally deteriorates into a ‘lose-lose’ situation.

 Without Dharma and commitment there is no foundation for bringing two egos together for a lasting relationship.
 We have to look at what the marriage makes possible for all parties and not simply claim our share for ourselves.
 A stable marriage is good for both partners, for the children, and for the larger family.
 It also provides the support structure that each partner needs to endure difficult times and to live a more meaningful and fulfilling life.

 The modern mind will say: “Why not ask men to do the adjusting?”
 And the traditional mind asks: “Are the roles decided according to the nature of man and woman?
 Is traditional Dharma set by a higher intelligence or is it something that is to be decided by social convention or experiment?”

 Modern society is basically atheistic; it believes that everything is to be decided by the human intelligence; and that men have only pampered themselves in traditional societies.
-So, there was imbalance in the past in favour of men and now it must change in favour of women.
+So, there was imbalance in the past in favor of men and now it must change in favor of women.
 But what is basically imbalanced will remain unstable.

 Can I have a traditional marriage relationship in modern times?